Gene Yeo

-Gene Yeo is an American molecular biologist, computational biologist and entrepreneur.
+Gene Yeo is a Singaporean molecular biologist primarily based in the US, computational biologist and entrepreneur.
 He is a Professor of Cellular and Molecular Medicine at the University of California, San Diego (UCSD), where his research focuses on RNA biology and post-transcriptional gene regulation.
 He is noted for developing high-throughput methods to map RNA–protein interactions, including the enhanced CLIP (eCLIP) technique, and for pioneering RNA-targeted therapeutic strategies.

 Early life and education

 Gene Yeo was born in Singapore and later moved to the United States for his higher education.
 He completed dual undergraduate degrees in chemical engineering and economics at the University of Illinois at Urbana–Champaign.
 He was awarded the prestigious Lee Kuan Yew Graduate Fellowship to pursue doctoral studies at the Massachusetts Institute of Technology (MIT), where he earned his Ph.D. under the guidance of Christopher Burge and Tomaso Poggio.
 Yeo was recruited as the first Crick-Jacobs Fellow at the Salk Institute working with Terry Sejnowski and Rusty Gage.
 Yeo also broadened his expertise by obtaining an M.B.A. from UC San Diego’s Rady School of Management.